humdrum-tools/humdrum-documentation/guide/ch27/index.md

 Yet another way of arranging the text output would be to parse the text according to explicit phrase marks in the [`**kern`](/rep/kern) data.
-This will require a little more work, but it\'s worth going through the steps since the same process can be applied to any representation.
+This will require a little more work, but it's worth going through the steps since the same process can be applied to any representation.
 First, we will need to transfer the end-of-phrase signifier (\``}`\') from the `**kern` spine to the `**silbe` spine.
 This transfer entails four steps.
 (1) Extract